-- 1. Courteous and professional treatment by our employees - Inspectors who are polite, professionally dressed and properly identified - Information about how long inspections will take and the cost of all related fees - Knowledgeable inspectors who enforce agency rules uniformly - Receive information about agency rules from inspectors or other employees Contest a violation through a hearing, trial or other relevant process - 7.
-Request a review of inspection results or re-inspection as soon as possible - Receive explanation from inspectors (if requested) on violation details and instructions for viewing inspection results - 9.
-Access information in languages other than English and request - language interpretation services for inspections

-10. Comment, anonymously and without fear of retribution, on the performance or conduct of our employees
+- 1 Courteous and professional treatment by our employees - 2 Inspectors who are polite, professionally dressed and properly identified - 3 Information about how long inspections will take and the cost of all related fees - 4 Knowledgeable inspectors who enforce agency rules uniformly - 5 Receive information about agency rules from inspectors or other employees - 6 Contest a violation through a hearing, trial or other relevant process - Request a review of inspection results or re-inspection as soon as possible - 8 Receive explanation from inspectors (if requested) on violation details and instructions for viewing inspection results - 9 Access information in languages other than English and request language interpretation service for inspection, and any subsequent administrative hearings and trials, including pre-trial conferences and settlement negotiations - 10 Comment, anonymously and without fear of retribution, on the performance or conduct of our employees

 New York City is committed to providing New Yorkers with excellent customer service.
 We want to hear from you.
-To provide feedback and comments, please visit www.nyc.gov/customersurvey.
+To provide feedback and comments, please visit www.nyc.gov/customersurvey or use your smart phone to scan the QR code on the left.